hanzhi713/image-collage-maker/Mechanism.md

         pbar.update(1)

+        """
-        #update threshold based on the difference between number of source images and object area.
+        update threshold based on the difference
-        #if object area is smaller than the number of images, we have to use a lower threshold so that more pixels would be detected as component of objects, vice versa.
+        between number of source images and object area. if object area is smaller than the number of images, we have to use a lower threshold so that more pixels would be detected as component of objects, vice versa.
+        """
         if diff > 0 :
             threshold -= 2
             if threshold < 1: